dtu-qmcm/cmfapoc/paper/main.md

 - OpenMebius
 - influx\_s

-See [REFERENCE] for reviews of available software implementing 13C MFA.
+See [REFERENCE] for reviews of available software implementing MFA.

-We wish to note several limitations of the currently available software:

-- There is no previous implementation of compositional regression analysis in the context of 13C MFA; all previous implementations apply a linear model either explicitly as in [@theorellBeCertainUncertainty2017, Eq.
-3] or more commonly implicitly through the use of least-squares optimisation.
+There is no previous implementation of compositional regression analysis in the context of MFA; all previous implementations apply a linear model either explicitly as in [@theorellBeCertainUncertainty2017, Eq.
+3] or more commonly implicitly through the use of Euclidean distance based optimisation.

-- The only software implementing Bayesian 13C MFA is proprietary.
+# Problem statement

+Discrepancies between observed and expected isotopologue distributions have previously been modelled using linear regression models, despite the fact that both are compositions.
+It is well known that, in general, applying non-compositional data analysis methods to compositional data is dangerous because these methods can easily misinterpret constraint-induced correlations [@aitchisonjStatisticalAnalysisCompositional, Ch.
+3].
+This issue is especially pronounced in the case where there are relatively few composition components.

+We therefore propose modelling augmenting existing labelling-based MFA methods with specialised compositional data analysis.
+In this section we draw on previous literature where compositional data analysis to discuss common arguments against the use of specialised compositional methods, explaining why we think they don't apply in the case of labelling based MFA.

+## Arguments against using compositional methods

+# Simple pedagogical example

+# Realistic example